abhijeetjha1995/k8s/README.md

 ## Ingress Nginx Installation Info
 In the upcoming lecture, we will be installing Ingress Nginx.
 In the video, it is shown that there is a required mandatory command that needed to be run for all providers.
 This has since been removed, so, the provider-specific commands (Docker Desktop, Minikube, etc) are all that are required.
-Please triple-check that you are installing Ingress Nginx and not Nginx Ingress, which is a totally different and incompatible library.
+Please triple-check that you are installing Ingress Nginx(https://kubernetes.github.io/ingress-nginx/) and not Nginx Ingress(https://docs.nginx.com/nginx-ingress-controller/), which is a totally different and incompatible library.

 ### Installation - Docker Desktop (macOS and Windows)